NoteDance/Note/README.md

 python>=3.10

-# Layer modules:
+# Deep learning:
-To use the layer module, you first need to create a layer object, then input data to get the output, like using pytorch, or you can use the layer module like using keras.
-Neural networks created with the layer module are compatible with TensorFlow, which means you can train these neural networks with TensorFlow.
+Note.nn.layer package contains many layer modules, you can use them to build neural networks.
+Note’s layer modules are implemented based on TensorFlow, which means they are compatible with TensorFlow’s API.
+The layer modules allow you to build neural networks in the style of PyTorch or Keras.
+You can use the layer modules to build neural networks trained with TensorFlow.

 https://github.com/NoteDance/Note/tree/Note-7.0/Note/nn/layer